Meet the Trustees

 Victoria, (better known as Tora), joined as a trustee in 2018 after meeting Tina through her day time job for a women’s charity.

-Having pursued a career in human rights law in London, she moved to Leeds in 2016 where she started working in the third sector.
-She’s passionate about supporting young people and people with vulnerabilities who are having multiple needs ignored thanks to austerity.
+Having pursued a career in human rights law in London, I moved to Leeds in 2016 where I started working in the third sector.
+I’m passionate about supporting young people and people with vulnerabilities who are having multiple needs ignored thanks to austerity.

-Getting involved with Freedom4Girls was a meaningful project for her for two reasons - in 2014 she was diagnosed with ME and therefore out of work for a huge period meaning she had no income and had to rely on family and friends to support her financially including helping her access sanitary protection every month, and as a keen sports woman she wants to be part of the campaign that enables, supports and empowers all young women to feel like they can reach their potentials through sport inspite of our monthly visitor from Mother Nature.
+Getting involved with Freedom4Girls was a meaningful project for me for two reasons - in 2014 I was diagnosed with ME and therefore out of work for a huge period meaning I had no income and had to rely on family and friends to support me financially, including helping me access sanitary protection every month, and as a keen sports woman I want to be part of the campaign that enables, supports and empowers all young women to feel like they can reach their potentials through sport inspite of our monthly visitor from Mother Nature.

-Tora is currently looking forward to her trip to Uganda where she’s partnering with the Charity, Netball Development Trust, to supply reusable packs and speak about periods!
+I have recently undertaken trips to Uganda, where I have partnered with the charity Netball Development Trust, to supply reusable packs and speak about periods!

 I am a specialist in sexual health and sex and relationships education, including teenage pregnancy prevention education and management strategies.
 I advise schools on all aspects of sexual health and puberty, including menstruation, period poverty strategies; sustainability and menstrual health.
 I design and lead menstruation workshops for schools and support schools to identify and sign post families in need to organisations and foodbank points where they can receive support, including menstrual hygiene products.